recursivefaults/recursivefaults.github.io/_posts/2021-08-12-six-figure-resume-avoiding-costly-mistakes.md

 ---
-title: “Six-Figure Resume: Avoid These Resume Mistakes That Are Keeping You From Getting Interviewed”
+title: "Six-Figure Resume: Avoid These Resume Mistakes That Are Keeping You From Getting Interviewed"
-tags: resume, portfolio, job
+tags: resume, portfolio, job, six-figure-resume
 category: career
 cover_image: https://source.unsplash.com/AoI2E_7El1w/1000x400
-series: Six-Figure Resume
 ---

 In this next article in my Six-Figure Resume series, I want to cover some myths and mistakes people make in crafting their resumes that hurt your chances or guarantee that you’ll get disqualified from a job early.